GraceToa/MyPlacesFirebase/README.md

 The TabBar Navigation Bar contains 3 options, the first allows the display of the board where the places are added, the second contains data of the user profile obtained at the time of registration, the third a map that contains the annotations of the places in the map.

-The data of both the users and their places are stored and queried in FIREBASE.
+The data of both the users and their places are stored and queried in Real Time of FIREBASE

 ## Feature